 An iPhone-only app for creating, editing, and sharing your audio content as podcast episodes.

 Also, invest your time in learning your way around audio editing tools.
 To mention a few:

-- Alitu, another great and beginner-friendly podcast production tool that thas (almost) all of your editing, processing and publishing work for you.
+- Alitu, another great and beginner-friendly podcast production tool that has (almost) all of your editing, processing, and publishing work for you.

 5. Podcast optimization

 Just as any other type of content, podcasts need optimization as well.
-That means to include proper keywords in your title, podcast description, make sure to include your publisher name and that your every episode has the intro description.
-That way, you’re helping people find you among thousand of podcast episodes that are published each day.
-And, just as in written content form, make sure your episodes cover well-researched and high quality content, that the recording is good and that you have the proper visuals.
-Talking about that, every podcast and it’s episodes needs to have a Cover Art, the right image aligned with the iTunes specifications, which are:
+That means to include proper keywords in your title, podcast description, make sure to include your publisher name, and that every episode has the intro description.
+That way, you’re helping people find you among thousands of podcast episodes that are published each day.
+And, just as in written content form, make sure your episodes cover well-researched and high-quality content, that the recording is good and that you have the proper visuals.
+Talking about that, every podcast and its episodes need to have a Cover Art, the right image aligned with the iTunes specifications, which are:

 - JPEG or PNG file